 Treating External Parasites:

 With chickens suffering from lice/mite overpopulations, I advise a bath and a topical application of Permethrin.
-However, there are many other options available on the market (you can read about some external parasite treatments here –> ‘Lice & Mite Treatments for Chickens‘).
+However, there are many other treatment options available on the market (you can read about some external parasite treatments here –> ‘Lice & Mite Treatments for Chickens‘).
 The reason I bath chickens as part of the treatment is to clean off any debris left by parasites.
 Bathing is not absolutely necessary for treatment though.
-However, If your chickens have lice, I advise clipping off feathers that hold a lot of nits because nits can be very irritating.
+However, If your chickens have lice, I advise clipping off feathers that hold a lot of nits because nits can be very irritating to chickens.

 If you find external parasites in any of your chickens, check the other flock members for signs of external parasites as well.
 After treating chickens for lice/mites, thoroughly clean of the coop/run area (and keep it well cleaned) to help prevent reoccurring issues.
+Spraying some Pyrethrin (a liquid derived from the Chrysanthemum flower that is very effective at deterring parasites.
+It is commonly used by gardeners because of its low toxicity levels) around the coop/run area might help, particularly if more than one flock member has external parasites.

 How to apply permethrin (or most other mite/lice dusts):